 There are seven common, but deadly mistakes; sins if you will, regarding landing page construction and maintenance.
 While committing these sins may not necessarily result in your eternal banishment to the underworld, your lead generation will severely suffer if they are not addressed.

 Here are the seven sins of landing pages, explained and compared to their cardinal counterparts.
+(After this, you'll want to take a look at our list of 44 great examples of landing pages!)

 The "Deadly" Sins of Landing Pages